Types¶

 Type Inference

-The type can be declared explicitly (left box) or it can be omitted (right box) if the type checker can statically infer the expression type.
+Types can be declared explicitly (left box) or omitted (right box) if the type checker can statically infer them.

 const n:int = 42